Saudi Arabia tests Cadbury chocolates for pork traces

 Cadbury Malaysia said in a statement it had withdrawn the two products as a precaution and that it had no reason to believe there was pork-related content in its other foods.

-“We stand by our halal certification and we have the highest levels of product labelling standards,” it said.
-(Reporting By Angus McDowall; Editing by Matt Driskill)
+“We stand by our halal certification and we have the highest levels of product labeling standards,” it said.